Online meetings where you forget to turn on the mic and talk non-stop – everyone’s been there, right?

 4. Want to walk/run while in a meeting

-💡 The solution: Audio Remote
+💡 Solution: Audio Remote

-- ⚡ Super fast – ~1ms latency
+- ⚡ Super fast – only ~1ms latency

-Part 2: Detailed step-by-step installation guide
+Part 2: Step-by-step installation guide

-Don’t worry if you’re not tech-savvy – I’ll walk you through step by step, from A to Z!
+Don’t worry if you’re not tech-savvy – I’ll walk you through everything step by step, from A to Z!

 1.1.
 Download the app